sighupio/fury-kubernetes-auth/README.md

   - ./vendor/katalog/auth/dex
 ```

-5. Create the configuration file for Dex ([example](katalog/dex/config.yml)) and add it as a secret to the `kustomization.yaml` file, for example:
+5. Create the configuration file for Dex ([here's an LDAP-based example](katalog/dex/config.yml)) and add it as a secret to the `kustomization.yaml` file, like this:

 ```yaml
 secretGenerator: